peterosterlund2/texel/doc/proofgame.md

 pieces do not interfere with each other.
 For example, if a piece needs to move from a2 in the start position to c8 in the goal position, a shortest path from a2 to c8 is computed assuming that no other pieces (except for blocked squares) are present on the board.
-There are well known algorithms for solving such shortest path problems efficiently.
+There are well-known algorithms for solving such shortest path problems efficiently.

 In many cases it is not a given which piece in the start position should go to